silverstripe-australia/silverstripe-build/README.md

 * Run `phing -f scripts/build.xml test` to make sure everything's working as expected

+## Phing targets

+Commonly used targets

+* build
+* test
+* package

+Helpful for development:

+* `pak` - builds a .sspak file at mysite/build/site.sspak .
+Useful for CI

 ## Composer scripts

 If your themes use yarn based dependencies, you can add the following post-install